laoguowangCP/godot-statechart-sharp/docs/manual.md

 ## Transition

-This node represents a transition from 1 state to other(s).
-Append it as child node of a non-history state, then this state will be treated as "source state" — the state we'll transit from.
-As for the target state(s) — the state(s) we'll transit to, assignment in inspector is required.
+Transition node is used as child node of a non-history state.
+Parented state is the state to leave, known as "source".
+As for the state(s) to go for — known as "target(s)".
+If no target(s) is assigned, it becomes a "targetless transition".

-First we'll look into how transitions are selected and executed.
-We have mentioned how statechart runs a `Step` , here we take a further look at step 2 and 3 .
-To select transitions in step 2, we query active states recursively from root to leaf (with a given event):

-- If has no substate, state iterate the transitions appended to itself (with document order).
-If transition's event matches the given event, transition's `Guard` signal will be emitted, which would be connected to external sripts to judge whether this transition is enabled or not.
-If a transition is enabled, state will submit it to statechart, stop iteration, and inform parent state that a transition has been selected.
-- If substate is the case, then state's mode is considered:
+As mentioned, when statechart runs a step, firt it needs to select transitions from active states.
+To do this, active states are queried recursively.
+With a given event, a state first passes recursion onto its direct descendant (current state of a compound, or all non-history substate of a parallel), then deals with the returned case:

-  - For a compound state, first it passes recursion onto its current state (if there's any).
-If no transition selected in decendants, compound state will look into its own transitions.
+- Case "-1" : no transition selected in descendants.
+Compound or parallel state checks its own transitions.
+Return case 1 if any transition is selected, else return case -1 .
-  - For a parallel state, it needs to pass recursion onto each non-history substate.
-If **any** of the substates has not returned with a selected transition, then this state will look into its own transitions
+- Case "0" : transition selected in descendants, but not all branches are covered.
+Some of the branches still ask for an enabled transition from anscestors, but expecting no confliction to selected ones.
+In this case state check its own **targetless** transitions.
+Return case 1 if any transition is selected, else return case 0 .
+- Case "1" : transition selected in descendants, and all branches are covered.
+No need to check any more.
+Return case 1 .

+So you may have noticed that transition is also based on event.
+Default event is "Process", so transition can only be checked in a process step.
+You can switch it to other node loop event, or a custom event, or an "Auto" event.

+Transition with "Auto" event, known as "", will be automaticly selected and executed after a

 In step 3, with all the states queried, statechart will execute selected transitions with following procedure: